gnutls/gnutls/CONTRIBUTING.md

 that in the past the 'unsigned' type was used to distinguish boolean functions and several of these still exist.

+## Selecting the right return value

+When selecting the return value for a TLS protocol parsing function a suggested approach is to check which alert fits best on that error (see `alert.c`), and then select from the error codes which are mapped to that alert (see `gnutls_error_to_alert()`).
+For more generic parsing errors consider using the `GNUTLS_E_RECEIVED_ILLEGAL_PARAMETER`.

 # Usage of assert()